fonske/clack-reader-v4/README.md

 [example EN](/readme/last_changes_august_2024.jpg)
 [example NL](/readme/laaste_wijzigingen_august_2024.jpg)

-Remark3 17 august 2024: Added more options to show the regeneration cycle.
-Pre fill (dry salt tank) and Post fill (wet salt tank)
-Both with or without the 2nd backwash programmed  (between brine and rinse)

 ## Contact
 Purchase: alphonsuijtdehaag at gmail dot com, if you are interested in a PCB with M5Stack Atom s3 lite